simbo1905/thinbus-srp-js/README.md

 ```

 Configure the Java session class of the correct hash with {N, g} and configure the Javascript session with {N, g, k}.

+## Javascript Code

+Other JavaScript source files in the jar show the original copyright of the libraries and the un-minified client session:

+  - **js/biginteger.js** BigInteger math package.
+  - **js/isaac.js** A random number generator only used if the browser does not have window.crypto secure random number generator.
+  - **js/random.js** A random number class which tries to use window.crypto or window.msCrypto random numbers else fall-backs to Isaac generator.
+  - **js/sha256.js** The Crypto.JS SHA256 hash algorithm.
+  - **js/sha1.js** The Crypto.JS SHA1 hash algorithm.
+  - **js/thinbus-srp6client.js** The SRP client session

 ## License